-In addition, the Company acquired unused non-capital tax losses in Mexico totalling \$24,390,000, which can be carried forward and applied against taxable income of future years in Mexico.
+In addition, the Company acquired unused non-capital tax losses in Mexico totalling \$25,096,079, which can be carried forward and applied against taxable income of future years in Mexico.
 No portion of the purchase price has been allocated to this potential future tax asset.

 The Company's previously announced plan to construct its own mill at its Platosa site was suspended in December 2008 and it is now utilizing the Miguel Auza mill to process all ore produced from its Platosa mine.
-The Company is producing ore at the rate of 200 tonnes per day (approximately 6,000 tonnes per month).
-The Miguel Auza mill can process up to approximately 400 tonnes per day of Platosa ore.
+The Company is producing ore at the rate of 220 tonnes per day (approximately 6,000 tonnes per month).
+The Miguel Auza mill can process up to approximately 450 tonnes per day of Platosa ore.
 The Company expects to complete the construction of the Platosa mill at some point in the future.
 The timing of this is not currently determinable but would be in response to a variety of factors including production changes and or corporate development activities.
-All mill equipment is on site at Platosa and the construction and operation of the mill is fully permitted.
-To date \$4.2million has been spent on mill equipment, construction and engineering design.
+Nearly all the equipment required to complete the mill is on site at Platosa and the construction and operation of the mill is fully permitted.
+To date \$4.2 million has been spent on mill equipment, construction and engineering design.